OpenAI Operator vs Browser Use Desktop

 Pros

-• Now integrated into ChatGPT agent mode, combining browsing with code execution and deep research in one interface
+• Now integrated into ChatGPT agent mode, so browser actions can be combined with browsing, deep research, code execution, and document or file generation in one interface.

 Cons

-• Cannot handle CAPTCHAs, two-factor authentication prompts, or sites that block automated browsing
+• It cannot handle CAPTCHAs, two-factor authentication prompts, or websites that actively block automated browsing.

 Browser Use Desktop - Pros & Cons